-One unit of a drug administration CPT code can be reported when the minimum number of minutes for that code has been attained.
+If a drug administration code has a time range associated with it, one unit of a drug administration CPT code can be reported when the minimum number of minutes for that code has been attained.
 For example, 96365 (intravenous infusion 1-60 minutes) can be reported when 1 minute of service has been attained.
 If the infusion takes more than 90 minutes and less than 120 minutes, report 96366.
-There is no CPT code that can be reported for an infusion that takes 70 minutes.